 1. Get involved: Pick an issue you feel passionate about and then either find a charity or organization that works to help people facing this issue.
-Then think of a fun way that you can raise money to support their work at your school – such as a games competition where everyone pays to enter, or a stall where students bring in goodies to sell at lunch time.
+Then think of a fun way that your school can raise money to support their work – such as a games competition where everyone pays to enter, or a stall where students bring in goodies to sell at lunchtime.

 2. Mercy art show: As a class, host a mercy art show raising awareness about a vulnerable group of people that Australians should show mercy to.
 Students can choose any art medium to express the realities of the marginalised in Australia.

-Your class can have a day to present their work or open up the art show to the whole school.
+Your class can have a day to present its work or open up the art show to the whole school.

 For younger students

 Teachers can read the story ‘Opening the doors of mercy’ to their class or summarise it for their students.
 Then teachers can discuss the importance of showing others mercy especially to the vulnerable and those in need.
 Students can share the different ways Christians show mercy to others.